xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 - Git
   {{< /div >}}

----

-## Data Integration Software for a Transmission System Operator
+## Legacy Integration for a Transmission System Operator

 ### **May 2024 — January 2025** | Software Engineer

 *Denis Malolepszy Software Engineering, Frankfurt am Main*

-An automated adapter between a legacy software and a publication platform of the association of transmission system operators minimizes manual work steps in the context of publication.
+An automated adapter between legacy software and a publication platform of the association of transmission system operators (ENTSO-E) minimizes manual work steps in the context of publishing Outage Planning Coordination (OPC) information.

-For this, I:
+For this purpose, I:

 - Developed cloud-native data integration software based on Spring Boot,
-- Integrated with the legacy system using Kafka,
+- Integrated it with the legacy system via a Kafka event streaming platform,
 - Transformed multiple XML documents into a standardized format,
 - Which is transmitted to an association platform for publication,
 - And broken down in an Angular web app for tracking,
-- Or passes error messages to collaboration systems via webhook.
+- Or passes error messages to collaboration systems (MS Teams) via webhook.

 {{< div class="list-with-columns" >}}

 ### **Technologies**

 - Java (v21)
 - Spring Boot
 - Kafka